fbpx

 Piano music of Allan Moore

-Plus pieces by Gabriele Baldocci and Douglas Finch, with homages to Beethoven and Chopin.
-Performed by Gabriele Baldocci, Xinyu Liu and Stefan Weidner
+Plus pieces by Gabriele Baldocci and Douglas Finch, with homages to Beethoven.
+Performed by Gabriele Baldocci, Xinyu Liu, Stefan Weidner and Douglas Finch.

 Multi-talented composer and musicologist Allan Moore has produced a veritable explosion of over 100 piano and chamber works since a visionary re-awakening in October 2019.
 Filled with humour, surprise and multi-stylistic references, all of his pieces on this programme are receiving their premieres.
-The programme will end with Allan’s startling take on Beethoven’s famous Für Elise entitled This Way Fury Lies (but mama, that’s where the fun is).
+The Memorial Ballad of Jerry Cornelius and Out of the Bath, and into the Oven make startling forays into Chopinesque and Beethovenian landscapes and are preceded by homages to Beethoven by Gabriele Baldocci and Douglas Finch.

 Reinventing Rag